stevensotelo/aclimate_docs/docs/source/08-agronomic.rst

 ########

-Through this endpoint you can obtain It provides a list of each soil and cultivar that each of the crops has.
+Through this endpoint you can obtain a list of each soil and cultivar that each of the crops has.
 This endpoint is used through the Http GET method.

 To make use of this endpoint you must follow the following steps: